• Skip to main content

 Gilbert C. Bell Award

-This award is granted by the Federation of PEI Municipalities to a full-time undergraduate student at the University of Prince Edward Island who exemplifies an interest in a career in Public Administration by obtaining the highest mark in Political Studies 311 (Canadian Public Administration) in the academic year.
+This award is granted annually by the Federation of PEI Municipalities to a full-time undergraduate student at the University of Prince Edward Island who exemplifies an interest in a career in Public Administration, is majoring in Political Studies, and obtained the highest average in his/her previous year of study.

 Award Recipients